 Potosi and Uyuni

 Sucre - Potosi - Uyuni.
-This morning enjoy a relaxing overland journey to the city of Potosi, the source of silver in the colonial era and according to UNESCO, “The Historical and Cultural Legacy of Mankind”.
+This morning embark on an overland journey to the city of Potosi, the source of silver in the colonial era and according to UNESCO, “The Historical and Cultural Legacy of Mankind”.
 Visit the city’s Casa de la Moneda (Royal Mint) and see the wooden machinery used to produce silver coins for Spain during the colonial period.
 You’ll then continue to the city of Uyuni and your hotel.

 Overnight: Uyuni | Breakfast, Lunch, Dinner